wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 To add in IP Address, see the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage), step 14.

-1. For the current IP Address resource change the possible owner to ‘Existing Primary SQL Server’, in the example below, ‘dansqlams4’:
+1. For the current IP Address resource change the possible owner to 'Existing Primary SQL Server', in the example below, 'dansqlams4':

 	![Appendix13][23]

-1. For the new IP Address resource  change the possible owner to ‘Migrated secondary SQL Server’, in the example below, ‘dansqlams5’:
+1. For the new IP Address resource  change the possible owner to 'Migrated secondary SQL Server', in the example below, 'dansqlams5':

 	![Appendix14][24]